Canada's Conservatives already out with anti-Trudeau ads

-Canada's next federal election is not due until October 2015 but the Conservatives clearly are concerned that Trudeau, 41, may be able to consolidate the left-of-centre votes that are now split between the Liberals and the opposition New Democrats.
+Canada's next federal election is not till October 2015 but the Conservatives clearly are concerned that Trudeau, 41, may be able to consolidate the left-of-center votes, which are now split between the Liberals and the opposition New Democrats.

-The ads, on television and on a Conservative website, www.justinoverhishead.ca, show Trudeau stripping down to his undershirt during a cancer fundraising gala and highlight controversial comments from the new Liberal leader, whose father Pierre was Canadian prime minister for a total of more than 15 years between 1968 and 1984.
+The ads, on television and on a Conservative website, www.justinoverhishead.ca, show Trudeau stripping down to his undershirt during a charity gala and highlight controversial comments from the new Liberal leader, whose father Pierre was Canadian prime minister on two occasions between 1968 and 1984.

 "We know Justin Trudeau has a famous last name, but does he have the experience to be prime minister?" the narrator in one of the ads asks, pointing to Prime Minister Stephen Harper's record in dealing with the recent recession.